akeneo/pim-docs/cookbook/product/update-product.rst

 .. code-block:: php

-    // sets a data in the product name (an attribute)
+    // sets data in the product name (an attribute)
     $propertySetter->setData($product, 'name', 'my name');

-    // sets a data in the product name (a field)
+    // sets data in the product name (a field)
     $propertySetter->setData($product, 'categories', ['category_code1', 'category_code2']);

-    // sets a localizable and scopable product attribute data
+    // sets localizable and scopable product attribute data
     $propertySetter->setData($product, 'description', 'my description', ['locale' => 'en_US', 'scope' => 'mobile']);

 .. note::

-    This service has been reworked since the 1.3 to add the support of doctrine fields, become more complete and consistent with other property updaters.
+    This service has been reworked in the 1.4 to add the support of doctrine fields (before the 1.4, it was available only for attribute values).

-    The method 'ProductUpdater::setValue()' is now deprecated, you should use the `PropertySetterInterface::setData()`.
+    The method ``Pim\Bundle\CatalogBundle\Updater\ProductUpdater::setValue()`` is now deprecated, you should use the ``Akeneo\Component\StorageUtils\Updater\PropertySetterInterface::setData()``.

-Instanciate a New PropertyAdderInterface
+Instantiate a New PropertyAdderInterface
 -----------------------------------------

 The product property adder implements the ``Akeneo\Component\StorageUtils\Updater\PropertyAdderInterface``.

-It's available has a service, you can fetch it from the container.
+It's available as a service, you can fetch it from the container.

 .. code-block:: php